mhan44/CMSC481-Computer-Networks/README.md

     2. bind() on the IP address and port we want to listen on to reserve the services
     3. listen() on the IP address and port so that the socket can receive connections from clients
     4. accept() a client given socket_fd by calling socket_fd.accept() so that a connection between client/server is created
-    5. Use the return values from accept() to retrieve data from the client, and send a response
+    5. Use the return values from accept() to retrieve data from the client using recv(), and send a response using send()